shadow0null/Toolkit/README.md

-# 🚀 **Simple Information Gathering Toolkit** 🔍
+# 🚀 **Information Gathering Toolkit** 🔍

-Welcome to the **Simple Information Gathering Toolkit**!
+Welcome to the **Information Gathering Toolkit**!
 A powerful, all-in-one tool for reconnaissance and information gathering.
 Perfect for penetration testing, security researchers, and anyone interested in learning how to gather information.

 ## 🌟 **Features** ✨